A Discussion of Injectables

 What are Injectables?

-The field of injectables has really blossomed in the past few years.
-We have progressed from collagen which was stiff and only lasted 3 months to a wealth of choices which last much longer.
+The field of injectables has really blossomed in the past decade.
 This discussion will try to help sort out these choices for you.

-Hyaluronic acids (RHA CollectionJuvaderm, Voluma, Volbella, Vollure, Restylane, Resylane Lyft, Restylane Silk, Bolatero, Versa and others) have brought easy-to-use, longer-lasting (up to 2 years), clear and reversible products to the market.
-They have different particle sizes and therefore, each is appropriate in different areas of the face.
+Hyaluronic acids (I use the RHA Collection) have brought easy-to-use, longer-lasting (up to several years), clear, and reversible products to the market.
+They have different particle sizes and, therefore, each is appropriate in different areas of the face.
 They can actually be dissolved if the patient does not like the effect.
-I like to use these fillers throughout the face – in the cheeks, because these tend to flatten and hollow over time, in the hollows under the eye, in the nasolabial area (the grooves on the sides of the base of the nose), in the marionette area (the indentation just in front of the jowl because filling this can hide the jowl), or the parenthesis area (the indentations on the side of the mouth either above or below).
+I like to use these fillers throughout the face – in the cheeks, because these tend to flatten and hollow over time; in the hollows under the eye; in the nasolabial area (the grooves on the sides of the base of the nose); in the marionette area (the indentation just in front of the jowl, because filling this can hide the jowl); or the parentheses area (the indentations on the side of the mouth, either above or below).
 They can also be used to make the jaw look smoother or instead of a chin implant for chin projection.
 I also like to use filler more superficially around the mouth to fill in the wrinkles and lines that we tend to develop there as we age.
 Filler can even be used in the earlobes if these have “shriveled.”
-It can also be used beneath the brow to give an illusion of a brow lift or drained the eyelids to make the eye look both softer and more open.
-Other areas that benefit from filler include the lines of the neck, crows feet, or in the temples as these become hollow with age or weight loss.
+It can also be used beneath the brow to give an illusion of a brow lift or around the eyelids to make the eye look both softer and more open.
+Other areas that benefit from filler include the lines of the neck, crow’s feet, or in the temples as these become hollow with age or weight loss.
 It can be used in the forehead instead of or with Botox to make it smoother.
 It can also be used to rejuvenate the hands and to hide veins.

-Another innovation in my office since 2013 has been to use an infrared “vein finder” called AccuVein so that I can avoid the veins of your face and minimize the risk of a significant bruise.
+An innovation in my office since 2013 has been to use an infrared “vein finder” called AccuVein, so that I can see and avoid the veins of your face and minimize the risk of a significant bruise.
 This technology has been very popular with our patients.

-The risks of fillers are minor.
+The risks of fillers in my office are minor.
 They include bruising and swelling.
 Allergic reactions are EXTREMELY rare.
-The bruising is usually minor especially now that we are using the vein finder.
-I believe that dilute hyaluronic acid in the hollows under the eyes is probably the most rejuvenating filler of all, but occasionally (about 5% of the time) it can look puffy because it holds onto water (hydrophilic).
-If you develop unusual puffiness that persists beyond a few days, I can melt it out and use another filler which doesn’t puff but may not last as long (Versa).
-You can use Dermagen Patelus at night to prevent this for a few nights.
+The bruising is usually minor, especially now that we are using the vein finder.
+I believe that hyaluronic acid in the hollows under the eyes is probably the most rejuvenating filler of all, but occasionally (about 5% of the time) it can look puffy because it holds onto water (hydrophilic).
+If you develop unusual puffiness that persists beyond a few days, I can melt it out or use the Morpheus8 to tighten the skin.
+You can use Dermagen Patches at night to prevent this for a few nights.

 There are medications and herbals that can increase bruising and bleeding you should avoid for two weeks before receiving fillers.
-These are: Advil, Aleve, Alka Seltzer, Anacin, Anaprox, Aspirin, Ascriptin, BC Powder, Bufferin, Coricidin, Dristan, Estrin, Empire, Excedrin, Fiorinal, Filene, Ibuprofen, Indocin, Lortab, Midol, Motrin, Naprosyn, Unpin, Pepto Bimal, Percodan, Sudafed, Vitamin E and Voltaire.
+These are: Advil, Aleve, Alka-Seltzer, Anacin, Anaprox, Aspirin, Ascriptin, BC Powder, Bufferin, Coricidin, Dristan, Estrin, Empirin, Excedrin, Fiorinal, Feldene, Ibuprofen, Indocin, Lortab, Midol, Motrin, Naprosyn, Nuprin, Pepto-Bismol, Percodan, Sudafed, Vitamin E, and Voltaren.
 Tylenol is fine!
-Many herbals can cause bleeding — Echinacea, Ginkgo Biloba, Ginseng, Licorice Root, St. John’s Wort, garlic tablets — and others have not been studied well enough to know what impact they will have, so it is prudent to stop ALL herbals two weeks before receiving fillers.
+Many herbals can cause bleeding—Echinacea, Ginkgo Biloba, Ginseng, Licorice Root, St. John’s Wort, garlic tablets—and others have not been studied well enough to know what impact they will have, so it is prudent to stop ALL herbals two weeks before receiving fillers.

-Fillers can be very transformative for a reasonable cost and little down-time.
-Some have called them a “liquid facelift,” but I think that is a little exaggerated and mainly marketing ploy.
-Nonetheless, my filler patients are some of my happiest.
+Fillers can be very transformative for a reasonable cost and little downtime.
+My filler patients are some of my happiest.

 Additional Information